CCMH Earns 2021 CHIME Digital Health Most Wired Recognition

 This is the third year that CHIME has conducted the survey and overseen the program.
 In each successive year, CHIME has expanded the survey to capture more types of organizations that serve patients across the continuum of care.
 CHIME also continues to promote the program internationally to provide a global overview of digital health advancements.

-As in past years, CHIME will publish an industry trends report based on Digital Health Most Wired responses from U.S. participants.
-The 2020 National Trends Report is scheduled to be released in November during CHIME20 Digital.
+As in past years, CHIME publishes an industry trends report based on Digital Health Most Wired responses from U.S. participants.
+The 2021 National Trends Report was released in October during CHIME21 in San Diego.

 For more information about Carroll County Memorial Hospital, visit our website http://www.carrollcountyhospital.org or call 660-542-1695.